InterLAN

-InterLAN is a Romanian Internet Exchange association founded in 2005 in Bucharest, Romania.
+InterLAN is an Internet exchange association founded in 2005 in Bucharest, Romania.
 Since 2008, Interlan is a member of the Euro-IX Organisation and since 2015 a member of RIPE NCC.
 In October 2014 InterLAN hosted The 25th Euro-IX Forum and in November 2015 the RIPE 71 Meeting.

 POP's

 Interlan has several POP's in Romania and one in Frankfurt, Germany: